FOSSEE/st-scripts/getting-started-strings/script.rst

   * How to define strings
   * Different ways of defining a string
-  * String concatenation and repeatition
+  * String concatenation and repetition
   * Accessing individual elements of the string
   * Immutability of strings